omaciel/fauxfactory/docs/source/getting_started.rst

 Getting Started
 ====================

-FauxFactory is a tool written in python that helps you generate random data for your automated tests!
+FauxFactory generates random data for your automated tests easily!

 Need a 10 characters string for one of your tests? ::